Using Flow with Linux, WSL, and Terminal Applications

 WezTerm (Windows) | Yes | No setup required |

-VS Code | Yes | Integrated terminal supported.
-Standard paste — no special IDE commands (file tagging not supported). |
+VS Code (integrated terminal) | Yes | Standard paste — no special IDE commands (file tagging not supported).
+On Windows, Flow uses Shift+Insert instead of Ctrl+V to simulate paste. |

-VS Code Remote SSH (Windows) | Yes | Works for remote development since VS Code is recognized by Flow.
-Use Paste Last Transcript if direct paste doesn't work in remote sessions. |
+VS Code Remote SSH (Windows) | Yes | Use Paste last transcript if direct paste doesn't work in remote sessions. |

-Termius (Windows) | No | Not recognized as a terminal app by Flow.
-Use Paste Last Transcript instead. |
+Termius (Windows) | No | Use Paste last transcript. |

-WSL terminals | No | Use Paste Last Transcript (Shift+Alt+Z) |
+WSL terminals | No | Use Paste last transcript (Shift+Alt+Z). |

-SSH sessions, tmux, screen | No | Use Paste Last Transcript |
+SSH sessions, tmux, screen | No | Use Paste last transcript. |

 Tips for terminal use